Who we are & what we offer

 - Offer help and guidance with financial aid processes.
 To apply for financial aid and scholarships, your daughter will need access to your personal and financial information to complete forms.
 Make yourself available to help her with this, and remember to submit her FAFSA by March 1 to get the most financial aid possible.

 - Explore colleges.
 This is the fun part!
-Help your daughter search for colleges and universities by researching options online and discussing what features of an institution (such as size, location, academic programs, extracurricular activities) are most important to her.
+Help your student search for colleges and universities by researching options online and discussing what features of an institution (such as size, location, academic programs, extracurricular activities) are most important to her.

 - Visit college campuses with your student.
 There’s no better way to explore a college than to take a campus tour.
 Go with your student to support her during this exciting time, and don’t be afraid to ask questions during your visit -- she'll thank you for it!